-- D.3 See Appendix 4 of the Local Development Plan to see to which category individual settlements belong.
+D3 See Appendix 4 of the Local Development Plan to see to which category individual settlements belong.
 The table below also refers to the housing tenure that will be promoted under the relevant policies.
-Unless specific restrictions have been identified in individual settlements, the bigger or more significant a settlement is in terms of its jobs and services, the greater the range and scale of developments supported within. - D.4 The table below briefly describes the housing growth level expected in the three main layers of the Settlements Tree, namely:
+Unless specific restrictions have been identified in individual settlements,

-- Sub-regional Centre and Urban Service Centres; - Local Service Centres; - Service, Local, Coastal and Rural Villages and Clusters
+- D4 Table 4 below briefly describes the housing growth level expected in the three main layers of the Settlements Hierarchy, namely: - Sub-regional Centre and Urban Service Centres; - Local Service Centres; - Service, Local, Coastal and Rural Villages and Clusters